OHSU Knight Cancer Institute

 Dr. Brian Druker, director of the OHSU Knight Cancer Institute

-Dr. Brian Druker, CEO of the OHSU Knight Cancer Institute, earned international renown by demonstrating the power of targeted cancer medicine.
+Dr. Brian Druker of the OHSU Knight Cancer Institute earned international renown by demonstrating the power of targeted cancer medicine.
 Dr. Druker helped develop Gleevec, a targeted therapy that has saved tens of thousands of lives by turning a once-deadly form of leukemia into a manageable illness.

 Targeted therapy uses medications that more precisely target cancer cells and avoid hurting healthy tissue.
 The OHSU Knight Cancer Institute is a world leader in developing targeted therapies and in making them available to more patients.

-• Dr. Brian Druker, CEO of the Knight Cancer Institute, helped launch the entire field of targeted therapy with the leukemia drug imatinib (Gleevec).
+• Dr. Brian Druker, physician and scientist of the Knight Cancer Institute, helped launch the entire field of targeted therapy with the leukemia drug imatinib (Gleevec).

 • Our researchers have built a new clinical trials strategy, called SMMART, to stop tumors before they can adapt to resist medications.